-Bringing a kitten home is and exciting but scary time for you and your young cat.
+Bringing a kitten home is an exciting but scary time for you and your young cat.
+Kittens are seriously cute and whilst you'll want to bring them home immediately, it's important they only leave when ready.
+Most kittens will be fully weaned and ready to brace their new home by 7-9 weeks old.
+After this period, it's over to you!
 Fear not, we've got some tips and tricks to help prepare ahead of your new arrival so the process can be stress-free and enjoyable.

 Here's our survival guide for new pet parents to get you fully prepared for bringing home your bundle of joy…